-- Contact the Coordinating Center to request time on the Steering Committee agenda - Develop a 1-page concept paper and submit it to the Coordinating Center for dissemination throughout the network (link to template).
+- Contact the Coordinating Center to request time on the Steering Committee agenda - Develop a 1-page concept paper and submit it to the Coordinating Center for dissemination throughout the network (Appendix D).
 The concept paper should include a description of the proposed workgroup topic, potential lead investigator(s), brief rationale, preliminary planned activities, general timeline, and estimated resources needed.
-Center PIs will distribute all 1-page concept papers widely within their centers, with special consideration to engage junior faculty, co-investigators, and project directors. - Communicate with interested collaborators after the Steering Committee meeting to determine if the project will move forward and become a CPCRN workgroup. - Please note: If there is significant overlap among workgroup concepts, the Steering Committee will work to consolidate the ideas into a single workgroup. - Please also note that cross-center workgroup concepts may be related to or informed by Collaborating Center core project ideas, but should not be completely overlapping work.
+Center PIs will distribute all 1-page concept papers widely within their centers, with special consideration to engage junior faculty, co-investigators, and project directors. - Communicate with interested collaborators after the Steering Committee meeting to determine if the project will move forward and become a CPCRN workgroup. - Collaborate with workgroup members to develop a workgroup charter (Appendix E) and submit it to the Coordinating Center at least one week before the next Steering Committee meeting.
+The Coordinating Center will disseminate the workgroup charter. - Prepare a 5-minute presentation for the Steering Committee on key aspects of the workgroup charter.
+The presentation will be followed by up to 10 minutes for Steering Committee questions and discussion. - As long as there are no major objections from the Steering Committee, the workgroup will be approved after discussion. - Please note: If there is significant overlap among workgroup concepts, the Steering Committee will work to consolidate the ideas into a single workgroup. - Please also note that cross-center workgroup concepts may be related to or informed by Collaborating Center core project ideas, but should not be completely overlapping work.
 Cross-center workgroups should reflect collaborative projects formed between at least 2 Collaborating Centers around mutual topics of interest and include sufficient investment of time and resources by Collaborating Centers to make the work possible.